What to Look for in a Criminal Defense Attorney

 You Should Feel Comfortable Working with your Attorney

 An lawyer who is abrasive, dismissive, or condescending toward you will be much less pleasant to work with than an lawyer with whom you feel you can get along.
 This ties into the first point about your lawyer being responsive – when somebody is defending you against a criminal charge, you need to feel comfortable with him or her.
 You are going to have a relationship with this individual for months, even years, and if you do not feel like you can be honest with your lawyer or you feel like you are not valued as a client, it will be a very uncomfortable relationship.

 Work with a Miami Criminal Defense Attorney

-Choosing the right criminal defense attorney for your case will have a significant impact on its result.
+Choosing the right criminal defense lawyer for your case will have a significant impact on its result.
 Schedule your free legal consultation with Ratzan & Faccidomo, LLC, in Miami today to discuss your case and determine if we are the right firm for you.